habemus-papadum/t-lark/README.md

 Created outside of normal GH fork network to temporarily work around https://github.com/openai/codex/issues/4489

 ## Status:
-POC, published to pypi only simply my own testing, would not recommend use for any more than experiments.
+POC, published to pypi only to simplify my own testing in cloud environments; would not recommend to use for anything more than experiments.
 Once I have had a chance to work out my thoughts, I will see if upstream has interest in a PR.

 # Motivation